Gone are the days when manned gatehouses were the only solution for managing people and vehicles access to the premises.

 With a recent COVID-19 outbreak, organisations should consider how they can leverage automated solutions in order to safeguard their premises now and well into the future.
-Employing security guards at the gatehouses is not the most cost-effective and safe way of doing this.
+Employing security guards at the gatehouses may not be the most cost-effective and safe way of doing this.

 In a health crisis, it’s important to safeguard people from the dangers of the virus and avoid putting people at risk of unnecessary contact.

-It is also important to consider the staffing issues that occur during the lockdown.
+The recent health crises has demonstrated how staffing issues can occur without warning.
 If there is a need for the guard to self-isolate, organisations are forced to search for temporary or part-time workers to fill in the gaps.

 This in turn can increase organisation’s security expenses, not to mention the time it takes to find and employ the right people.
 These temporary staff members can also lack experience and skills which makes the premises that much more vulnerable to security threats during a health crisis.

 Time is Money

 Manned gatehouses are mainly used to heavily process a large flow of visitors and vehicles.
 This often includes a lot of manual work such as checking the vehicle number plate and driver’s ID to make sure that they are authorised to enter the premises.
 All this takes time, and can lead to unnecessary congestion at the premises entry and exit gates.